 All of these things are possibilities on Facebook: the largest multi-cultural community in the world.
-It is for these reasons that I have deleted (and even blocked) some individuals from our page, those who are angry, critical, or combative in our public space.
+It is for these reasons that I have deleted some comments and even blocked a few individuals from our page, those who are angry, critical, or combative in our public space.

 Our Facebook page is not like some organizations who are more interested in drawing people into their system, even though they are ill-equipped to take care of those already there.
 I hope that each person who is part of our community wants to be part of our community and they are served well by our community.

 This worldview is why I treat each person on our social media platforms with respect, which means I want to provide care, insight, direction, and help.
 Social media platforms should not be opportunities to run up the numbers, but a place to care for people, which means it is not a place for people to be mean, unkind, critical, divisive, or angry.

 It is more important to me to care for the people who are on our social media platforms than to give space and time to people who have no qualms about arguing in a public setting.

 How to Disagree